olivernybo/leviathan/README.md

 # Leviathan
 Leviathan is a platform for me to deploy applications and cron jobs with ease.
-It will be built with containers in mind for, so the platform can be scalable.
+It will be built with containers in mind, so the platform can be scalable.

 # Diagrams
 All diagrams are made with [mermaid](https://mermaid-js.github.io/mermaid/#/).